librick/blog/content/posts/love-letter-to-ose/index.md

 The 3D printers were constructed from parts printed by other 3D printers.
 The goal is self-replication.
 Given a working 3D printer, you should be able to use it to build new ones.<br><br>
 Open source 3D printer design and construction have been long-term projects within Open Source Ecology.
-They can be found scattereted throughout Factor e Farm, from the HabLab to the spare rooms of one of the older workshop buildings.
+They can be found scattered throughout Factor e Farm, from the HabLab to the spare rooms of one of the older workshop buildings.
 In October, work began on an industrial-scale 3D printer with the long-term goal of printing modular housing materials from waste plastic.
 <br><br>